Skip to main content

 Location Controls Panel

-The Location Controls panel allows you to set, copy, or paste X and Y coordinates and the zoom level.
+The Location Controls panel is available from the Flow Cell view only.
+This panel allows you to set, copy, or paste X and Y coordinates and the zoom level.
+The X and Y values can be found in the Cell Table for each cell.

 Example CytoCanvas Location Controls